trust-mfn-berlin/animals-as-objects/vault/material.an-iguana-preserved-in-alcohol.md

 </figure>

-On September 11, 1844, Friedrich Beyer, animal preparator at the Berlin Zoological Museum, recorded in his [[notebook|material.logbooks-of-the-zoological-museum]] the arrival of a green _Iguana tuberculata_ (now _Iguana iguana_) from the Zoological Garden, which had been "imported live by the traveller Mr. R. Schomburgk".
+On September 11, 1844, Friedrich Beyer, animal preparator at the Berlin Zoological Museum, recorded in his [[notebook|material.logbooks-of-the-zoological-museum]] the arrival of a green _Iguana tuberculata_ (now _Iguana iguana_) from the Zoological Garden, which had been “imported live by the traveller Mr. R. Schomburgk”.

 In fact, the botanist Schomburgk had spent nearly four years travelling through the former colony of British Guyana to collect specimens [[story.from-pests-to-displays]].
 On his journey, he had sent back numerous crates filled with dried plants, skeletons, and animals preserved in alcohol to the Zoological Museum and the Botanical Garden in Berlin.
 But when he heard that a zoo would soon open in the city, he also began collecting animals for the Zoological Garden.